GLP-1 Muscle Loss Isn’t the Whole Story

 - You’re slouching more, or your body feels “wobbly”

-- You’re losing weight but not resistance training
+- You’re losing weight and you’re not resistance training

 - You’re barely eating protein